devbet/devbet_0/README.md

 # devbet_0

+## How much you could've earn if you'd bought bitcoins?

 Hi,

 Nowadays everyone talks about cryptocurrencies.
 There were many cases when people sold bitcoins at an extremely low price (one guy bought 2 pizzas for 10000 btc - currently worth about $100.000.000).
 Even I was thinking about buying 150 btc for about $15...